Skip to main content

 Frequently asked questions

-What criteria should you prioritize when buying property in retirement?
+What should you prioritise when buying property in retirement?

-Essential criteria include accessibility (elevator, ground floor or low floor), proximity to shops and transport, outdoor space (balcony or terrace), and manageable charges.
-A quiet environment and good natural light are also priorities for a daily living space.
+The essentials include accessibility (a lift, ground floor or low floor), proximity to shops and transport, outdoor space (a balcony or terrace), and manageable charges.
+A quiet setting and good natural light also matter for somewhere lived in every day.

 Is the 12th arrondissement suitable for retirees?

-The 12th offers an excellent compromise between quality of life and budget.
-The Aligre covered market, the Bois de Vincennes, the Coulee Verte, and the Gare de Lyon make this neighborhood very practical.
+The 12th offers an excellent balance of quality of life and budget.
+The Aligre covered market, the Bois de Vincennes, the Coulée Verte and the Gare de Lyon make the neighbourhood very practical.
 Prices per sqm remain 20 to 30% lower than the 6th or 7th for comparable amenities.

 Can a property hunter help sell a property in the provinces to buy in Paris?